 What’s the second biggest shopping season of the year?
 If you guessed back to school time, you’re absolutely correct.
-According to the National Retail Federation, parents are expected to spend more than $670 for clothes and school supplies this year.
+According to the National Retail Federation, parents are expected to spend close to $700 for clothes and school supplies this year.
 Before you blow your budget checking off everything on your list, check out our money-saving tips.

 Before heading to the store, go through your kid’s belongings and see what they already own.
 Chances are you’ll be able to find a few pieces you can hold on to a bit longer.
 As you go through their closets, make separate piles for items you want to keep, toss or donate to charity.
 Once you see what can be reused, create an inventory list to avoid buying things you don’t need.

 Browse circulars to find the best deals for the items you need

 Shopping without a game plan is a recipe for disaster.
 To keep your spending on track, review your budget and determine how much you can comfortably afford to spend on each child.
 Next, grab your inventory and school supply lists and look through your weekly circulars to see which stores are offering the best deals for the listed items.
 Don’t forget to look for store coupons to increase your savings.
 Sites like RetailMeNot offer coupons that can be redeemed online or in-stores.